SIRIS Virtual Deployment on VMware vSphere

 image was downloaded.
 Click Next.

-Under Network Mapping, map the network in the OVF template to one of your networks.
-Be sure that the network choosen meets Datto's Networking Requirements.
+Select the network to be used.
+Be sure that the network chosen meets Datto's Networking Requirements.
+Click Next.

-Select New Hard disk, and configure the following options.
+Select Add New Device, then New Hard disk, and configure the following options:

 - Disk Size: Set this option equal to the size of the virtual appliance that you purchased.